dshaw1/next-train-rn/README.md

 TODO
 - DRY up code and clean up variable naming
 - Add PropTypes to all components that require it
-- Add vibration to SortableListView onPress
 - Add "Add up to 6 saved journeys" message on favourite screen when journeys.length === 0
 - Style components
-- Separate CollapsibleTitle into iOS and Android versions for icons..?